perlin-network/life/README.md

 go build

 # run your wasm program
-# entry point is `app_main` by default without entry flag, array with param in it is optional arguements for entry. params should be converted into `int`.
+# entry point is `app_main` by default if entry flag is omitted, array with
+# param in it is optional arguements for entrypoint. params should be converted into `int`.
 ./life -entry 'method' /path/to/your/wasm/program.wasm [param,...]

 ```